-- (a) The effect of the proposed development on the overall visual composition of the area in terms of visual balance, compatibility, harmony, unity and contrast; - (b) The effect of the proposed development in terms of visual obstruction with an assessment of visual obstruction and loss of views or visual openness due to the proposed development; - (c) The effect on public viewers taking account of the cumulative impact of known and planned developments and the public perception of the existing value attached to the current views.
-The effects of the visual changes are graded in terms of magnitude as Substantial, Moderate, Slight or Negligible; and - (d) The effect on key visual resources including an assessment of the changes to the condition, quality and character that the assessment area will experience. - 3.5.2 Overall residual impacts identified are based upon the assessment of the completed project (as temporary construction stage impacts are not required under TPB PG-No.41).
-Impacts are also assessed on the assumption that mitigation measures are in place (and in the case of planting, that it is fully mature). - 3.5.3 By synthesizing the receptor sensitivity with the magnitude of change.
-The impact significance is rated qualitatively as Large, Intermediate, Small, Insubstantial or None (refer Table 3.1 below).
+- (a) The effect of the proposed development on the overall visual composition of the area in terms of visual balance, compatibility, harmony, unity and contrast; - (b) The effect of the proposed development in terms of visual obstruction with an assessment of visual obstruction and loss of views or visual openness due to the proposed development; - (c) The effect on public viewers taking account of the cumulative impact of known and planned developments and the public perception of the existing value attached to the current views; and - (d) The effect on key visual resources including an assessment of the changes to the condition, quality and character that the assessment area will experience. - 3.5.2 Overall residual impacts identified are based upon the assessment of the completed project (as temporary construction stage impacts are not required under TPB PG-No.41).
+Impacts are also assessed on the assumption that mitigation measures are in place (and in the case of planting, that it is fully mature). - 3.5.3 Impact significance is rated qualitatively as Large, Intermediate, Small, Insubstantial or None.
 Insubstantial impacts are deemed to make no significant difference to the character of views, even though the Application Site and development may be physically visible in them.
 Impacts are negative unless expressly stated as positive.

-3.5.4 Table 1 - Visual Impact Signficance
+3.5.4 Table 3.1 - below shows the matrix used to assess visual impacts.